 Tsinghua University grades: Final grades for Tsinghua University courses may not be received and posted to SU’s student records system until early February for fall semester and late August for spring semester.

-Tsinghua University offers undergraduate courses taught in English in its School of Economics and Management, including accounting, economics, finance, and management.
+Tsinghua University’s School of Economics and Management offers undergraduate courses taught in English, including accounting, economics, finance, and management.
 Students who have a cumulative GPA of 3.0 or higher and have succeeded in high-level college math courses may enroll in up to two of these courses.
 Students with advanced oral and written proficiency in Mandarin and a cumulative GPA of 3.3 or higher may request to take a maximum of two courses taught in Chinese.
 Enrollment for any non-language Tsinghua course cannot be confirmed until after your arrival in Beijing.

 Tsinghua class offerings and schedules are not available until shortly before the start of the semester, and actual course registration occurs in Beijing after the Signature Seminar.
 You should not count on taking a particular Tsinghua course or using it to fulfill specific degree requirements.
 We advise that you have several alternative courses approved by your home college on your Student Advising Form.